Zone 5

 Synagogues

-Demetrius also sent in this one of Talmud Torah, located at Ashford and Sutter.
-On the right, not a temple but a school, Yeshiva Toras Chaim.
-Built in 1927 on the northwest corner of Belmont and Jerome, now owned by the Board of Education and is the Community School for Comprehensive Education.
-Rod Maggio recalls they used to turn the lights on for Yeshiva on Friday nights, and sometimes crashed the weddings held in the basement ballroom!
+A recent photo, the building is now owned by the Board of Education and is the Community School for Comprehensive Education.
+Compare this to the 1936 image and you can see all the ornamentation connecting it to the Yeshiva is gone.
+Rod Maggio recalls back in the 1950s they used to turn the lights on for Yeshiva on Friday nights, and sometimes crashed the weddings held in the basement ballroom!

 Ted Maciag sent in this great 1928 picture taken in front of 432 Warwick Street, which is just south of Pitkin Ave.
 The El can be seen on the right.
 We need a car buff to ID the great car in the shot.